jpetazzo/go-docker-/README.md

-The build will take a few minutes (or a while, if the internet connection is slow); then, once the application is running, point your browser to port 8000 of your Docker installation (http://localhost:8000/ on Linux, http://docker.local:8000/ with Docker Mac...
-If you are using Docker Machine, use `docker-machine ip` to see the IP address of your Docker VM).
+The build will take a few minutes (or a while, if the internet connection is slow); then, once the application is running, point your browser to port 8000 of your Docker installation.
+If you are on Linux, or using Docker Mac, that will be http://localhost:8000; with some older betas of Docker Mac, you might have to use http://docker.local:8000/; and if you are using Docker Machine, use `docker-machine ip` to see the IP address of your Docker VM..

 The app should show a performance graph that will be around 3-4 units per second.